13Dominik/mail-generator/README.md

 ## Mail Generator
 <br>
 Mail Generator is a script created in python 3.8 based on selenium library, which help with automation setting up new email accounts.It's work with polish domain called O2.pl
-Script generate random polish name and surname.<br>
+Script setting up email accounts based on random polish male's names and surnames provides by Faker library.<br>
 Link to the registration page : https://poczta.o2.pl/rejestracja/

 ## Installation 💾